lanacioncom/elecciones_2015_arg_ballo_escuelas/deploy/README.md

         $ pip install -r requirements.txt

-4. Setup required environment variables or change defaults in fabfile.py
+4. Set up required environment variables or change defaults in fabfile.py
     * SAMBA_CONN10: The SMB connection command to be ran for server 10
     * SAMBA_CONN11: The SMB connection command to be ran for server 11
+    * SERVER_PARENT_PATH: The parent path into where the deployment is going to be performed
-    * PROJECT_PATH: The path on the server where the app will be deployed
+    * PROJECT_FOLDER (Optional): The folder on the server where the app will be deployed
-    * TMP_PATH: A test path to ensure that the deployment process is working prior to actual deployment
+        * If it is not specified it will take the deploy's parent folder name

 5. Use _fab_ to list the available tasks